cncf/glossary/content/en/middleware.md

 ## Problem it addresses

-Applications will be deployed across multiple infrastructures, from native systems to public clouds.
+Applications are deployed across multiple infrastructures, from native systems to public clouds.
 Architectures will vary widely.
-Developers area unit juggling multiple tools, languages, and frameworks. and therefore the pressure is on to try to do it in a very cost-efficient and less timely manner.
+Developers area unit juggling between multiple tools, languages, and frameworks.
+Therefore the pressure is on to try to do it in a very cost-efficient and less timely manner.

 ## How it helps